 Stay connected and sign-up for emails to get exclusive deals and event info.

 With how exclusive Cohiba Behike is, expect to pay a pretty penny if you get your hands on these rare finds.
 Rated as one of the most expensive cigars in regular production, these Cohiba’s have been heisted and made as counterfeits.
 As your trusted cigar supplier, we would never want you to lose out on your wallet and the real deal.
-So we’ve got your back and have the expert tips to know how to spot a fake Behike.
+So, we’ve got your back with a few tips to help you spot a fake Behike.

-Holographic Taino Indian Head – A holographic image of the famous Taino Indian head is placed front and center on the band.
+A holographic image of the famous Taino Indian head is placed front and center on the band.
 Take a closer look, and you should find a smaller head within the larger one.
-Seeing this affect lets you know you have an authentic Cohiba Behike.
+Seeing this effect lets you know you have an authentic Cohiba Behike.